mcneel/developer.rhino3d.com/_guide_topics/general/essential-mathematics.md

 The content is divided into three chapters.
 [Chapter 1]({{ site.baseurl }}/guides/general/essential-mathematics/vector-mathematics/) discusses vector math including vector representation, vector operation, and line and plane equations.
 [Chapter 2]({{ site.baseurl }}/guides/general/essential-mathematics/matrices-transformations/) reviews matrix operations and transformations.
 [Chapter 3]({{ site.baseurl }}/guides/general/essential-mathematics/parametric-curves-surfaces/) includes an in-depth review of parametric curves with special focus on NURBS curves and the concepts of continuity and curvature.
 It also reviews NURBS surfaces and polysurfaces.

-I would like to acknowledge the excellent and thorough technical review by [Dr. Dale Lear](https://discourse.mcneel.com/u/dalelear/activity) of Robert McNeel & Associates.
+*I would like to acknowledge the excellent and thorough technical review by [Dr. Dale Lear](https://discourse.mcneel.com/u/dalelear/activity) of Robert McNeel & Associates.
 His valuable comments were instrumental in producing this edition.
-I would also like to acknowledge Ms. [Margaret Becker](https://discourse.mcneel.com/u/margaret/activity) of Robert McNeel & Associates for reviewing the technical writing and formatting.
+I would also like to acknowledge Ms. [Margaret Becker](https://discourse.mcneel.com/u/margaret/activity) of Robert McNeel & Associates for reviewing the technical writing and formatting*.

 </div>